jtorske/RebalanceAI/README.md

 ## CSV Import Format

-The Holdings page accepts **Questrade portfolio exports**.
+The Holdings page accepts **Questrade/Wealthsimple portfolio exports**.
 The CSV must contain these 21 columns in order:

 | # | Column |
 |---|--------|